hall-lab/svtools/habel_svtools_example.md

 This tutorial will help you begin to explore the use of `svtools` to analyze an SV vcf.
 It will help you to satisfy the computing environment requirements, gather the required genomic data, and try basic analysis using `svtools`.
 This tutorial includes example commands that you can alter to refer to your sample names.

-1.Satisfy computing environment requirements
+1. Satisfy computing environment requirements
-2.Gather genomic data and generate needed helper files 3.Use `svtools` to create a callset
+2. Gather genomic data and generate needed helper files
+3. Use `svtools` to create a callset
-4.Other Tutorial Resources
+4. Other Tutorial Resources

 ##Satisfy computing environment requirements
 1. Install `svtools` (and Python)